hackerb9/tokenize/README.md

 for a genuine Model T computer which ignores **PL PH** in a file, but some emulators are known to be persnickety and balk.

+If you find this to be a problem, please file an issue as it is potentially correctable using `open_memstream()`, but hackerb9 does not see the need.

 ## Machine compatibility